 specific design criteria-that is, which design best solves the problem within given constraints.
 Like scientists, engineers require a range of tools to identify patterns within Engineering investigations include analysis of data collected in the tests of designs.
-This allows comparison of different solutions and determines how well each meets make analysis of proposed solutions more efficient and effective.
+This allows comparison of different solutions and determines how well each meets es in science make analysis of proposed solutions more efficient and effective.

-data and interpret the results.
-Advances in science r Advance s in science n

-Analyzing data in 9-12 builds 9-12 9-12 • Analyze d

-on K-8 experiences and technolog

-progresses to introducing (e.g., con

-more detailed statistical mathema

-analysis, the comparison of make vali

-data sets for consistency, and scientific

-the use of models to an optima

-generate and analyze data.
+Analyzing data in 9-12 builds 9-12 on K-8 experiences and progresses to introducing more detailed statistical analysis, the comparison of data sets for consistency, and the use of models to generate and analyze data. .
+Advanc 9-12 data and interpret the results Analyzing data in 9-12 builds on K-8 experiences and progresses to introducing more detailed statistical analysis, the comparison of data sets for consistency, and the use of models to generate and analyze data.